chilts/proxie/README.md

 to=chilts.org
 ```

-That's all you need to do for proximity to redirect every request on that site to the naked domain.
+That's all you need to do for proxie to redirect every request on that site to the naked domain.

 ## Built in Strategies ##

-You can build your own strategies for proximity, but the following is the set that comes with proximity.
+You can build your own strategies for proxie, but the following is the set that comes with proxie.

 ### proxy ###